Simpledog1/6ADET-Final-Project-ResortBook-/docs/01-proposal.md

 ## Changes since the last version

-**September 20, 2026 — Core scope reduced:** The proposal was changed from six major features to five core features.
+**September 20, 2026 — Core scope reduced:** The proposal was changed from six major features to five current screens.
 Real-time multi-device synchronization was moved to a stretch goal, while live chat and automated notifications were removed from the core scope.
 This was based on the development time required for the main screens and the need to keep the project achievable within the remaining term.

+**September 20, 2026 — Room Management screen removed:** The separate Room Management screen was removed from the proposal because it is not part of the current Figma designs or application flow.
+Room data remains in the database because the reservation and dashboard features still depend on room information.

 **September 20, 2026 — Persistence decision made:** The project previously had an undecided choice between local SQLite and Firebase.
 PocketBase was selected after a one-hour technical spike successfully connected a Flutter test application to a locally running PocketBase backend and fetched a record.
 This provides a lightweight backend while allowing room and reservation data to be shared between devices when the backend is available.